saahil-mahato/handy_references/system_design.md

    An online learning platform that provides courses on software engineering, cloud computing, and system architecture from top universities.
 Available at: [edx.org](https://www.edx.org)

 3. **YouTube Channels**
-   - **TechLead**: Offers insights into software engineering, system design, and career advice in tech.
    - **Academind**: Provides tutorials on various web development frameworks and system design principles.

 4. **GitHub**